Teddy34/gatsby-blog/blog/2019-06-28/index.md

 ]);
 ```

 The order of the pairs doesn't matter anymore as all predicates are mutually exclusives.
+This naming convention offers more flexibility at the cost of removing a bit of readability about why do we choose one branch or the other (which was the key advantage in the first implementation)
 Please note that there's no more need for a default handling (otherwise).
 Pattern matching implementation often differ about whether handling default is a good or bad thing.
 Lodash is flexible and you can treat the default case as an error if you want.

 #### Handle nested branches with cond composition